 Chocolate.
 Just roll the word around on your tongue in your best Nigella impression and we’ll bet your mouth is watering already.

 Of course, it’s easy to pick up a bar and gobble it down without really tasting it just to satisfy those sugar cravings.
 But connoisseurship is all about appreciating the complexity and surprising history of the really good stuff.

 What is a chocolate connoisseur?

 The word connoisseur comes from the French verb connaitre ‘to know’.
 It implies expertise in a particular subject, from art to wine to food – and in this case chocolate.

 Salvador Dali once said “The connoisseur does not drink wine but tastes its secrets”, and the same applies to the rich and complex fruity, nutty, bitter and floral notes of a fine bar of chocolate.

 To really get to know cocoa you need to know how to really taste each style of chocolate.
 And that means knowing your beans and how to engage all your senses to appreciate the finished product.

 Know your chocolate

-Like fine wine, high quality chocolate appeals to all five senses.
+Like a fine wine, high-quality chocolate appeals to all five senses.
 Both involve a kind of alchemy that turns a simple ingredient into something exceptional.
 A lot is based on the idea of terroir: that the topography, soil, climate and growing conditions all affect the taste of the bean and then the bar.